sishenhei7/vue-sm/README.md

 This plugin aims to do these following things:

 - simplify the operations to build vuex stores.
-- auto send http requests to get data when it does not exist.
+- store data persistance: store in local storage or auto send http requests to get data.
 - can send http requests when the browser is idle.